02 Jun Hospital Bills Outliving Patients

 In 2010, I lost my mother to cancer.
 She was a fighter and had survived well past her prognosis, but her hospital costs outlived her.
 Let me go back to late 2004.
 That was the year the doctors suspected she had cancer.
 My mother, who was not a smoker, was officially diagnosed with non-small cell lung cancer early on in 2005.
 When the biopsy confirmed that the small lesion in the lower lobe of her right lung was indeed cancer, the surgeons performed a lobectomy.
 We, of course, realized that this would come at a cost, but we had decent insurance coverage at the time.
 We certainly were not anticipating the cost to rival and even surpass the bills we paid after my sister was born, via caesarian section, around that same time.
 Following the recommendations of my mother’s oncologist and second and third opinion, my mother underwent six months of chemotherapy.
 The bills continued to accumulate.
 To complicate matters, the hospital’s billing system generated a new account number for each visit or procedure, making it difficult to track the bills and stay organized.

 While we were considered to be in the middle class, had good insurance coverage and some savings, we could not keep up with the bills.
+We even tried to get our car insurance payments lowered, which we did thanks to the help of Money Expert.
 My parents were constantly on the phone with the hospital, trying to figure out options.
 Could we have lower monthly payments?
 No. There is a required minimum payment.
 But we cannot afford that.
 What other options do you have?
 Let me transfer you to a different department.
 Could we be considered for any grant programs or hospital assistance?
 You are well above the income bracket for any federal or hospital assistance.
 Can we link the accounts?
 That is not possible under our current system.
 What can we do?

 We resorted to paying what we could and racked up dozens of voicemails from bill collectors, not only from the hospital, but now our credit card companies.
 In the meantime, my mother was in remission for a little over two years.
 The number of required follow-up visits with her oncologist decreased, which helped reduce our financial burden.
 Unfortunately, it was short-lived.
 The cancer returned with a vengeance.
 The visits to her oncologist increased.
 She began radiation therapy; she also sought out alternative treatments.
 At this point, due to employment changes, we had a different insurance provider; they were a lot more accommodating of the situation than our previous insurer.
 It certainly was unexpected, given our previous conversations and experience with the previous insurance company.